MinnPost/minnpost-elections-dashboard/README.md

 1. Create a `.env` file based on the repository's `.env-example` file in the root of your project.
 1. Run `pipenv install`.
 1. Open up three command line tabs if you need to run the scheduled scraping tasks as well as the API.
 In each tab, run `pipenv shell`.
 See below section on Scraping data.
 1. To process scrape tasks, either manually or on schedule, run `celery -A src.worker:celery worker -S redbeat.RedBeatScheduler --loglevel=INFO` in a tab.
 Include the `-E` flag to monitor task events that the worker receives.
+When this command runs, the initial scraper tasks should also run, after which they should run on schedule.
-1. To run the scheduled scraper, run `celery -A src.worker:celery beat -S redbeat.RedBeatScheduler --loglevel=INFO` in a tab.
+1. To run the scheduled scraper tasks, run `celery -A src.worker:celery beat -S redbeat.RedBeatScheduler --loglevel=INFO` in a tab.
 1. In the tab where you want to run the Flask-based API, run `flask run --host=0.0.0.0`.
 This creates a basic endpoint server at http://0.0.0.0:5000.

 ### Local setup for Postgres